 Trinidad and Tobago is one of only a very few countries worldwide which still retains the mandatory death penalty for persons convicted of murder.
-The mandatory death penalty is provided for in Section 4 of the Offences Against the Person Act 1925 which states that ‘Every person convicted of murder shall suffer death.’
+It is the only country in the Caribbean to retain this mandatory penalty following the Caribbean Court of Justice ruling that the same penalty was unconstitutional in Barbados, in June 2018.
+The mandatory death penalty in Trinidad and Tobago is provided for in Section 4 of the Offences Against the Person Act 1925 which states that ‘Every person convicted of murder shall suffer death.’
 On independence in 1962, the mandatory death penalty for murder remained law.

 Although the Privy Council has ruled that the mandatory death penalty for murder is unconstitutional (see more here), in Trinidad and Tobago the penalty is protected by a ‘savings clause’ at section 6 of the Constitution which states that: ‘Nothing in sections 4 or 5 [Recognition and Protection of Fundamental Human Rights and Freedoms] shall invalidate an existing law.’